tulsiramk/dynamicdb/README.md

     ....
 ```
 >Step 2.
-If you want to use another connection name instead `mysql` then you need to set connection name else leave it.
+If you want to use another connection name instead `mysql` then you need to set connection name else skip step 2.

 ```php
 # Set connection name if you are use other then mysql from you config/database.php